igorwojda/android-showcase/README.md

-Android Showcase project presents a modern approach to [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development and provide architektural guidence.
+Android Showcase project presents a modern approach to [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development and provides architectural guidance.
 This project utilizes popular tools, libraries, linters, Gradle plugins, testing frameworks, and CI setup.
 It is a complete sample of a fully functional Android application.

 Project is focusing on modular, scalable, maintainable, and testable [architecture](#architecture), leading